enoch232/rpn-calculator-app/README.md

+# Readme

+## Prerequisite:

+Make sure you have CLI-RPN Server running. https://github.com/enoch232/CLI-RPN This mobile application will need to use CLI-RPN Server as an API.
+Currently, it's been tested on iPhone Simulator only.

-## Install React Native:
+## Installation:

-- In terminal, go to the directory to clone the project and run this command:
+In terminal, go to the directory to clone the project and run this command:
 ```
 git clone https://github.com/enoch232/rpn-calculator-app.git
 ```

-- Install node with brew if you haven't:
+Install node with brew if you haven't:
 ```
 brew install node
 ```

-- Make sure you're in rpn-calculator-app directory now, then type:
+Make sure you're in rpn-calculator-app directory now, then type:
 ```
 npm install
 ```

-- Install Xcode from App Store.
+Install Xcode from App Store.

 ## Run/Debug App: